 What Needs to Be Done When Filing a Workers’ Comp Claim in Carrollton?

-Filing a workers’ compensation claim in Carrollton, GA is an organized process that must be followed in order to have a claim approved.
+Filing a workers’ compensation claim in the city of Carrollton is an organized process that must be followed in order to have a claim approved.
 Once you’ve been injured and told your employer about your injuries, you must seek medical treatment and notify your employer in writing that you have done so.
 It’s also important you see a company- and workers’ compensation-approved physician for treatment.

 You must report your injury within 30 days after it occurs.
 Preferably, you will do so the instant it occurs.
 Even if an event seems minor, you should let your employer know about it because an injury could surface later and you want to have a record of the event to avoid any issues.
 Your employer is legally required to file a First Report of Injury or Occupational Disease form once you report an injury.
 Failing to do so can result in civil penalties.